dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 ### Privileges and responsibitilies of proxied maintainers

-Proxy maintainers may add new packages to `tensorflow/addons`, provided they are willing to maintain them afterwards.
-In order to do so,
+Proxy maintainers may add new packages to `tensorflow/addons`, provided they are willing to maintain them.
+In order to do so, they must follow the guidelines listed below for [modules](https://docs.python.org/3/tutorial/modules.html#modules), [packages](https://docs.python.org/3/tutorial/modules.html#packages), and [functions](https://docs.python.org/3/tutorial/controlflow.html#defining-functions).
+To date, the [`tensorflow/addons` repository accepts](https://github.com/tensorflow/addons#standardized-apis) contributions of:

+1. Layers
+2. Optimizers
+3. Losses
+4. Custom Ops

+Migrating a large scale library is out of scope for `tensorflow/addons`.
+If your project has a large user base and extensive functionality, we suggest migrating it to its own repo.

 ### How to become a proxied maintainer

 #### Adding a new package

-The SIG Addons core team will review the submitted files (_TBD: tests, contact information, etc._) and help bring them to the top quality.
+The SIG Addons core team will review the submitted files (for details on coding style, requirements, and testing, please refer to [`CONTRIBUTING.md`](https://github.com/tensorflow/addons/blob/master/CONTRIBUTING.md)) and help bring the contribution to an acceptable quality.
 Once the package is ready, it will be merged and the relevant bugs will be closed (if there are any).

-Please note that we reserve the right to reject new packages, especially if they would otherwise qualify for removal per our quality standards.
+Please note that the Addons team reserves the right to reject new packages, especially if they would otherwise qualify for removal per its quality standards.
 Example reasons for rejection include:

 * Having known major bugs or security issues.
 * Duplicating functionality in the TensorFlow core API.